Academy Trust & Board of Directors

 The Board of Directors

 The Board has a very important role to play in the life of a school.
 Directors have to work in close partnership with the Headteacher and staff to ensure the effectiveness of the school.
 Being a Director requires commitment and energy: attending meetings, being involved in school activities, working as a team and accepting a fair share of responsibility.
-A good team combines common purpose, clarity on roles, respect for others, democratic working practices, good leadership and good communication.
+A good team combines common purpose, clarity on roles, and respect for others, democratic working practices, good leadership and good communication.

 Click here for a full list of the current Board of Directors and Committee information (Governors became Directors since we became a Multi-Academy Trust).

 Board of Directors sub-committees